DJ LeMahieu Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have the sixth-ranked team ERA among all league pitching staffs (3.90).
+- The Rays' 3.87 team ERA ranks sixth among all league pitching staffs.

-- The right-hander last pitched on Saturday against the Los Angeles Angels, when he tossed six innings, allowing five earned runs while giving up eight hits.
+- The right-hander last pitched on Tuesday against the Colorado Rockies, when he tossed 5 1/3 innings, allowing four earned runs while giving up seven hits.

+- The 27-year-old has a 4.27 ERA and 8 strikeouts per nine innings in 21 games this season, while giving up a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.